Abitha09062002/Epileptic-Seizure-Detection/README.md

 # Epileptic-Seizure-Detection
-This project is about Epileptic Seizure Detection.
+This project is about Epileptic Seizure Detection based on hyperparameter optimization using EEG data.
 Domain of the project is machine learning.
 Algorithm used here is Artificial Neural Networks.